 - Succeeding after click Apply and OK to save the changes.

 - Repeat all the above steps for Windows Backup service as well.

 Lastly, check if you have addressed the External Drive 0x800703EE Error on your PC or not.

 3} Disable third-party anti-malware software

-There are numerous free antivirus software that boasts to free-up HDD space and remove malware.
+There is numerous free antivirus software that boasts to free-up HDD space and removes malware.
 However, what it does really is to clean the stored cache and nothing more.
 Using third party anti-malware apps may even slow down your PC’s efficiency.
 Hence, you should better disable such apps for the time being.
-You may use the Windows Defender to keep your PC clean and secured.
+You may use the Windows Defender to keep your PC clean and secure.

 4} Perform sfc utility scan

 If there are some core files missing on your system, this may result in the external drive 0x800703EE error on your PC.
 To resolve this trouble, it is better to execute the sfc/scannow command line using the console.
 Its prime function is to search for potential corrupt files and repair the same.
 Here is the complete guideline-